JoshuaOmondi90/JoshuaOmondi90/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=joshuaomondi90&label=Profile%20views&color=0e75b6&style=flat" alt="joshuaomondi90" /> </p>

-🔭 I’m currently working on my portfolio project to showcase my Skills,Projects and Experience as a developer.
+🔭 https://wwww.joshuahochieng.netlify.app.
+Welcome to my portfolio website!
+This site showcases my skills, projects, and services as a software developer based in Nairobi, Kenya.
+Designed with a focus on user experience and SEO optimization, this portfolio provides a comprehensive view of my work, expertise, and how to get in touch with me.

 🌱 I’m currently learning backend Technology i.e Python and its framework Django.

 👯 I’m looking to collaborate on Software development roles,apprenticeship,internship or any other collaboration.

-👨‍💻 All of my projects will be available soon

 💬 Ask me about ReactJs, Bootstrap, Solidity